Transfers of development rights

 Jurisdictions also identify and approve receiving sites—for example, limiting eligibility to purchase development rights to residential projects in areas where the city wishes to promote growth and where excess density can easily be accommodated.
 Eligible receiving zones may be established in advance of any development applications, allowing developers who purchase development rights through a TDR program to build at higher densities in these areas – perhaps up to a cap set by local ordinanceA law adopted by a local government pertaining to an issue within its legal power. – on an “as-of-right basis” (e.g., without the need for additional approvals or amendments).
 Alternatively, some cities, towns, and counties approve receiving sites on a case-by-case basis, as developers request permission to build at higher density than would ordinarily be allowed based on their purchase of transferred development rights.
 This approach allows for greater flexibility, but provides less transparency and predictability in the development process.
 Cities, towns, and counties may also use a hybrid of the two approaches, establishing an as-of-right receiving area, but also accepting requests for using the TDRs in other areas on a case-by-case basis.
 These sites need not be contiguous (although some jurisdictions limit their use by requiring contiguity), and may even be located on opposite sides of town.

 In addition to local programs, some communities have established regional TDR programs that allow development rights to be sold across jurisdictions.
 This approach is most likely to be feasible in areas that have a regional land use agency.
 For example, the Tahoe Regional Planning Agency, a bi-state regional environmental planning agency with jurisdiction in Nevada and California, allows for the transfer of density across state lines in the area around Lake Tahoe.
 Development is often spread unevenly across metropolitan areas, with some areas having higher concentrations of affordable housing than others.
 Regional programs help to address some of this imbalance by providing a mechanism to share resources across jurisdictions.
+Regional programs may also be a productive way for smaller localities or neighboring localities with very different property markets to work collaboratively to address asymmetries in the development of affordable housing regionally.

 In some cases, the neighbors of receiving sites may make due process claims, challenging the additional development capacity conferred by TDRs.
 This is particularly the case when the TDR results in development that does not align with the community’s comprehensive plan.
 Cities, towns and counties should establish formal processes for notifying neighbors of an upcoming TDR transaction and filing an objection.